urbancompasspony/SSH2Windows/Main_PSExec_Commands.md

 ### The more you know...

-If you have some knowledge, you can create the .bat file when connecting SSH:
+If you have some knowledge, you can create the .bat file when connecting SSH with some shell scripting!

 ## Show custom text through notepad